Florence Nightingale Museum

 The museum has a regular programme of exhibits.
 Some current and forthcoming displays include 'Notes and Swearies: Obscene Language in Soldier's Speech', and 'Edith Cavell: Nurse and Patriot'.

 When I visited I thought the museum was rather poorly signed, like a bit of an afterthought, tucked away on one side of the entrance to St Thomas Hospital.
-Having said that, it is fairly easy to get to, just over the bridge from the Houses of Parliament, and just along the river from the London Eye.
+Having said that, it is fairly easy to get to, just over Westminster Bridge from the Houses of Parliament, and just along the river from the London Eye.

 About Florence Nightingale Museum